huggingface/blog/ray-rag.md

 ### How do I use it?

-[Huggingface](https://huggingface.co/) provides a [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) based [fine tuning script](https://github.com/huggingface/transformers/tree/master/examples/research_projects/rag), and we extended it to add the Ray retrieval implementation as an option.
+[Huggingface](https://huggingface.co/) provides a [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) based [fine tuning script](https://github.com/huggingface/transformers/tree/master/examples/research_projects/rag), and we extended it to add the Ray retrieval implementation as an option.

 To try it out, first install the necessary requirements